AlgyJr/ios_guides/Using-UICollectionView.md

 }
 ```

-In viewDidLoad, configure the datasource and delegate of the table view.
+In viewDidLoad, configure the datasource and delegate of the collection view.

 ```
 override func viewDidLoad() {